Explicit Correspondence Matching for Generalizable Neural Radiance Fields: Methodology

 \subsection{Multi-View Feature Extraction}

 For $N$ input views $\{{\bm I}_i\}^N_{i=1}$, we first extract $8 \times$ downsampled convolutional features $\{{\bm F}^{\mathrm{c}}_i\}^N_{i=1}$ for each view \emph{independently}, using a weight-sharing CNN.
-Unlike previous generalizable NeRF approaches~\cite{yu2021pixelnerf,wang2021ibrnet,chen2021mvsnerf} that are solely dependent on the per-view convolutional features, we further improve the feature quality by modeling the \emph{cross-view interactions} between different views.
+Unlike prior approaches~\cite{yu2021pixelnerf,wang2021ibrnet,chen2021mvsnerf} that are solely dependent on the per-view convolutional features, we further improve the feature quality by modeling the \emph{cross-view interactions} between different views.
 This is achieved through a Transformer with \emph{cross-attention}, for which we build upon the GMFlow's~\cite{xu2022gmflow} Transformer architecture.
-Compared with GMFlow, ours can handle arbitrary views for novel view synthesis in a \emph{pair-wise} manner, instead of working only for fixed two views in the optical flow setting.
+Compared with GMFlow, our proposed method can handle arbitrary views for novel view synthesis in a \emph{pair-wise} manner, instead of working only for fixed two views in the optical flow setting.

-More specifically, we consider all the possible 2-view combinations of $N$ views and obtain a total of $N(N-1)/2$ view pairs.
+More specifically, we consider all the possible 2-view combinations of $N$ views and obtain a total of $N(N-1)/2$ view pairs, similar to SRF~\cite{chibane2021stereo}.
+Although this quadratic computation might appear costly, it remains practical in our sparse-view setting, as we were able to run all experiments (2 to 6 views) on \emph{a single 16G-V100 GPU} (see Sec.~\ref{sec:exp_implement}).
 Each pair of convolutional features is fed into a weight-sharing Transformer \emph{jointly} to consider their cross-view interactions, which can be described as

-where $\mathcal{T}$ denotes the Transformer, which is composed of six stacked Transformer blocks, where each Transformer block contains self-, cross-attention and feed-forward networks following GMFlow~\cite{xu2022gmflow}.
+where $\mathcal{T}$ denotes the Transformer, which is composed of six stacked Transformer blocks, where each Transformer block contains self-, cross-attention, and feed-forward networks following GMFlow~\cite{xu2022gmflow}.
 We also add the fixed sine and cosine positional encodings to the convolutional features ${\bm F}^{\mathrm{c}}_i$ and ${\bm F}^{\mathrm{c}}_j$ before computing the attentions to inject the positional information~\cite{carion2020end}.
 We compute the attentions in a shifted local window~\cite{liu2021swin} manner for better efficiency.